Department of Women, Gender, and Sexuality Graduate Student Handbook

 Transfer Credit

-The transfer credit option allows master’s students to count graduate-level coursework completed at another institution toward their KU degree.
-Restrictions apply to what non-KU graduate courses and the number of credit hours that can be counted toward a KU master’s degree, so students should carefully review the information provided in the link above and the related policies below, as well as consulting with their DGS.
-In all cases, transfer credit must first be approved at the department of program level.
+The transfer credit option allows master’s students to add graduate-level coursework completed at another institution to their KU transcript to count toward their KU degree.
+Upper level coursework taken as an undergraduate, even courses numbered at the graduate level, is not eligible for transfer in any case.
+Additional restrictions apply to what non-KU graduate courses and the number of credit hours that can be counted toward a KU master’s degree, so students should carefully review the information provided in the link above and the related policies below, as well as consulting with their DGS.
+In all cases, transfer credit must first be approved at the department or program level.
 To begin the transfer process, students should consult with their DGS to submit the required transfer materials.
 These include a transcript reflecting the courses to be transferred and descriptions and/or syllabi for the courses in question.

 Reduced Credit Hour Degree